tarantool/doc/doc/reference/reference_lua/msgpack.rst

     Since version 2.10.1.

-    Convert a Lua object to a MsgPack object.
+    Encode an arbitrary Lua object into the MsgPack format and return the encoded MsgPack data encapsulated in a MsgPack object.

     :param lua-object lua_value: a Lua object of any type.

-    :return: encoded MsgPack data encapsulated in a MsgPack object
+    :return: a MsgPack object

-    :rtype: MsgPack object
+    :rtype: userdata

     **Example:**

     ..  code-block:: lua

         local msgpack = require('msgpack')
-        -- Create a MsgPack object from a Lua object of any types mp = msgpack.object(123)
+        -- Create a MsgPack object from a Lua object of any type mp = msgpack.object(123)
         mp = msgpack.object("foobar")
         mp = msgpack.object({1, 2, 3})